Hot flushes – how to turn the heat down

 There’s a strong link between hormones, your mind and mood.
-Serotonin, acetycholine and noradrenalin (made from dopamine) are thought to be the most important neurotransmitters involved in memory.
+Serotonin, acetycholine and noradrenalin (made from Dopamine is a neurotransmitter (chemical messenger) found within the brain.
+It has a variety of influences on brain function including playing a role in regulating…) are thought to be the most important neurotransmitters involved in memory.
 Oestrogen stimulates receptors for serotonin and noradrenalin in the brain and also seems to slow the process of these neurotransmitters being broken down.
 Similarly oestrogen helps raise levels of acetylcholine.

 Oestrogen appears to have a mild ability to dilate blood vessels, helping to improve blood flow and nutrient supply to the brain, and helping the brain to function more efficiently; however, studies using oestrogen hormone replacement therapy (ERT) have largely proved inconclusive.
 The risks and benefits also need to be considered in terms of the increased risk of breast and uterine cancer associated with ERT.

 If you are concerned about your memory, or have a family history of early cognitive decline read The Alzheimer’s Prevention Plan and consider getting your homocysteine level tested as this is one of the best predictors of risk.
-Homocysteine is lowered by increasing your intake of vitamins B6, B12 and folic acid.
+Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased… is lowered by increasing your intake of vitamins B6, B12 and What it does: Critical during pregnancy for the development of a baby’s brain and nerves.
+Also essential for brain and nerve function.
+Needed for utilising….
 A nutritional therapist can assess your risk and advise on how to reverse it.

 Solving menopausal mood dips

 The causes of depression are many, and some of them can be helped by nutrition.
-Causes can include neurotransmitter and hormonal imbalances, stress, blood sugar imbalances, nutrient deficiencies, secondary to chronic and life-threatening illness, chronic pain, loss and social deprivation.
+Causes can include A neurotransmitter is a chemical messenger that carries signals between body cells.
+They are various types of neurotransmitters which play a major role in everyday… and hormonal imbalances, stress, blood sugar imbalances, nutrient deficiencies, secondary to chronic and life-threatening illness, chronic pain, loss and social deprivation.
 Our mood is very dependent on the foods we eat, so implementing a good low GL diet provides a sound basis for supporting your mood.

 As discussed above, oestrogen appears to improve the function of serotonin and noradrenalin and, through this mechanism, improve mood; however, the risks and benefits of using HRT need careful consideration.
 For natural ways to improve your mood read this report.